-As the Associate Editor of Scienceline.org, I enjoy writing about women’s health, queer and trans health, and the environment.
-I also love podcasts and audio stories and look forward to producing a few in the coming months.
-You can also find me as an Editorial Intern at Psychology Today.
+As an editor of Scienceline.org, I enjoy writing about women’s health, queer and trans health, and the environment.
+I love podcasts and audio stories and am looking forward to producing a few in the coming months.
+You can find me as an Editorial Intern at Audubon.

 In my free time, I write fiction and voice act for audio drama podcasts.

 Celebrate back-to-school season with these avian-inspired tales, from the joy of the Christmas Bird Count to the story of a wind-blown Whimbrel.